A New Threat in Disguise

 Enabling two-factor authentication (2FA) and using a reputable mobile security app can also offer a second line of defense.
 Remember: malware like Godfather relies on you being unprepared – don’t give it that chance.

 Godfather malware is a clear reminder that cyber threats are growing smarter and harder to detect.
 Taking proactive steps today can save you from major losses tomorrow.
-Give us a call at 800-526-9127, or browse our latest posts for more tips on avoiding fraud, protecting your personal information, and staying financially safe all summer long.
+Give Republic Bank of Chicago a call at 800-526-9127, or browse our latest posts for more tips on avoiding fraud, protecting your personal information, and staying financially safe all summer long.
 Let us help you enjoy a secure and worry-free season.